vseventer/markmyjourney/content/blog/20170223-one-week-in-albania-the-north.md

 places = [ "3184081-shkoder-al" ]
 photos = [
   "IMG_7863.JPG", "IMG_7860.JPG", "IMG_7859.JPG", "IMG_7875.JPG", "IMG_7869.JPG",
-  "IMG_7926.JPG", "IMG_7893.JPG", "IMG_7908.JPG", "IMG_7931.JPG"
+  "IMG_7926.JPG", "IMG_7893.JPG", "IMG_7904.JPG", "IMG_7908.JPG", "IMG_7931.JPG"
 ]
 cover = "IMG_7869.JPG"
 +++
+Our travel through Southeast Europe advanced rather quickly—changing cities every other day, we decided it was time to slow down a bit.
+As we were being hosted by Herta’s family we figured we’d spend a week in Albania.
+<!--more-->

-After moving around a lot, and seeing a new country every few days, it was time to slow down.
-Where better to do that than in Albania, not very well known among tourists, and a bit of an undiscovered country.
-We stayed with Herta’s family, who also showed us all of Albania.
-We loved it so much, we just had to dedicate the next seven posts to teach you all about this beautiful country.
+Albania’s tourism has experienced quite a boom in the recent years, however transportation within the country can be a bit tricky, as it isn’t as clear cut as in the neighboring countries.
+We were quite happy and fortunate to have Herta’s family tailor our trip for us.
+We loved it so much, we felt we should dedicate the next seven posts to teach you all about this beautiful country.
 Today: the north.
-<!--more-->

 ## Shkodër
-Beforehand, it was hard to find much information on how exactly to enter Albania.
-There are no trains, flights are expensive, and bus schedules seemed nonexistent.
-Luckily, from [Kotor]({{< ref "20170219-san-giovannis-castle-of-kotor.md" >}}), there is a daily bus heading, via Podgorica, capital of Montenegro, to Shkodër.
-This city is the largest in the north of Albania, and the fifth-largest city overall.
+It was quite tough finding information on how exactly to enter Albania from neighboring countries.
+There are no trains, flights are expensive, and bus schedules seem nonexistent.
+Luckily, we discovered through a [hostel](http://www.hostel-kotor.me/) that there is a daily bus from Kotor, via Podgorica, capital of Montenegro, to Shkodër and Tirana.
+The bus had quite a nice and diverse mix of nationalities.

+Shkodër is the largest in the north of Albania, and the fifth-largest city overall.
 Now, Albania only has a population 2.75 million, and Shkodër is home to roughly 100,000 of them.

 The final stop of our bus was near Sheshi Demokracia, the main square in Shkodër.
-There wasn’t really a bus station, it was merely a stop alongside a busy road.
+It wasn’t much of a bus station as merely a stop alongside a busy road.
 We were awaited by Herta’s family, and were off to explorer the city right away.

 {{< photo "IMG_7863.JPG" >}}

-As it was Tuesday around noon, it was pretty quiet outside.
+As it was noon on a Tuesday, it was pretty quiet outside.
 We strolled along the main street, Rruga Kolë Idromeno, where the bars and restaurants were slowly opening up.
-As it was excruciatingly hot, we quickly got a refreshment and moved on.
+Being midday it was quite hot, so the first thing we did was grab a few ice-cold refreshments.

 {{< photo "IMG_7860.JPG" >}}